lstables/developer-test/README.md

 Whilst we are looking at Laravel specific skills we are not really interested on the UI side of things, therefore a simple blade file to display this info would be sufficient.

-Create a Blade view to display the list of books.
-Each book should display:
+Create a Blade view to display the list of products.
+Each should display:
-+ The title of the book.
++ The title, description and price with the SKU.
-+ The name of the author.
++ Attach the category to the product.
-+ The publication date.
-+ A brief description of the book.
++ If time allows a list of categories, that would update the page to show products within the selected category, but not a requirement.

 ### Testing (TDD)